All Episodes

 Patriots, San Diego Chargers, playoff game.

-But what the the player involved got the flag because he thought he'd been dissed by a player from the Patriots and took action that was away from the play after the play was over.
+But the player involved got the flag because he thought he'd been dissed by a player from the Patriots and took action that was away from the play after the play was over.

-And the NFL, they threw flags and so forth, and I said at the time that the NFL is trying to maintain control of the game.
+And I said at the time that the NFL is trying to maintain control of the game.

 And I did say that times looks like it's the Crips and Bloods out there.

-Well, I mean the left-wing apparatus in this country descended on me for the usual things, alleging the usual things that they claim I'm guilty of and so forth.
+Well, I mean, the left-wing apparatus in this country descended on me for the usual things, alleging the usual things that they claim I'm guilty of and so forth.

 They're trying to make it remain a football game out there.

-Uh it's a business.
+It's a business.

-You can't talk about this stuff.
+And this, you can't talk about this stuff.

 You just can't talk about it.